Tarpit59/llm-insurance-autofill/README.md

 CONVERTAPI_API_KEY = "convertapi_api_key"
 ```

-5. Run the App:
+5. Run the Application:
 ```bash
 streamlit run app.py
 ```
-- This will launch a local web server and open the app in your browser.
+- A local server will start and open the app in your default browser.

-## Pipeline Flow (Text-Based Diagram)
+## 🧠 Pipeline Overview
 ```text
 ┌────────────────────────────┐
 │        Upload Inputs       │